AppDaemon/appdaemon/README.rst

 -  Some internal diagnostics are disabled.
 This is not user visible but may hamper troubleshooting of internal issues if any crop up

-AppDaemon can be installed exactlky as per the instructions for every other version using pip3.
+AppDaemon can be installed exactly as per the instructions for every other version using pip3.

 Windows Under the Linux Subsystem